CodingTrain/website-archive/_CodingChallenges/82-kittenizer-chrome-extension.md

     url: https://github.com/LankySmurph/chrome-shiffdance
 ---

-In this Coding Challenge, I create a chrome extension which replaces all image on a page with the picture of a kitten.
+In this coding challenge, I create a chrome extension which replaces all image on a page with the picture of a kitten.